IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 Integration between Paging and Group By is described in the [Group By](groupby.html#group-by-with-paging) topic.
 }

-## Reusable Paginator component in Angular
+## Reusable Paginator Component in Angular
 A new component `igx-paginator` is introduced with 8.1.0 release.
 This component replaces the current pager and can be used as a standalone component as well.
 The `igx-paginator` exposes a couple of input and output properties that enable further customization of the paging.